Your New Council Tax Bill

 How is the Bill Calculated?

-The Anglia Revenues Partnership provides Council Tax and Benefit services for Breckland and their website provides a wealth of detailed information including What Is Council Tax, How Your Bill is Calculated, Discounts, Exemptions, Reductions for the Disabled, a guide to Bandings and Making an Appeal (should you believe the banding is incorrect) and also a Guide to Your Bill.
+The Anglia Revenues Partnership provides Council Tax and Benefit services for Breckland and their website provides a wealth of detailed information on how the bill is calculated, including:

 Town and Parish Precepts